SureMag - The Surewise Blog - Page 11 of 11 - Surewise

 Read More

-Thirty per cent of home buyers in the UK believe they have to buy home insurance from their mortgage provider.
+Thirty percent of home buyers in the UK believe they have to buy home insurance from their mortgage provider.
 This is according to recent research by Gocompare.
 Home insurance is compulsory for most mortgage lenders, and most mortgage lenders offer home insurance products.
-You should know that you can shop around and choose the best deal […]
+You should know that you can shop around and choose the best deal for you. […]

 Read More